ChunmingZhangUW/PP_high_dim/README.md

-# Assessment of projection pursuit index for classifying high dimension low sample size data in R
+# A computational perspective on projection pursuit in high dimensions: feasible or infeasible feature extraction

 ============== Part 1: Part 1: README Description for MATLAB Code ==================